bartmichu/urbstat/README.md

 - The default options are already set up in the `.env.defaults` file, please avoid modifying it.
 You can set up your own custom options in the `.env` file, which you can find examples of in the `.env.example` file.

 - The default configuration file contains the URL and credentials that are set by the UrBackup Server installation (localhost:55414, admin, no password).
 You can change these by setting `URBSTAT_SERVER_URL`, `URBSTAT_SERVER_USERNAME`, and `URBSTAT_SERVER_PASSWORD` in the `.env` file.

+- Username can be specified in a configuration file or passed with `--user` option.

 - Password can be specified in a configuration file or interactively at runtime when `--ask-pass` option is provided.

 - Many options can also be adjusted during runtime by using command options.
 For more details, please refer to `urbstat <command> --help`.

 - Make sure to place all configuration files in the same directory as the downloaded binary file.